ovh/docs/pages/web_cloud/domains/transfer_incoming_wix/guide.en-au.md

 ### Unlock the domain name and retrieve the transfer code

-To unlock the domain name and retrieve the transfer code, follow the steps described in [Wix dedicated documentation](https://support.wix.com/en/article/transferring-your-wix-domain-away-from-wix-2477749){.external}.
+To unlock the domain name and retrieve the transfer code, follow the steps described in the [Wix dedicated documentation](https://support.wix.com/en/article/transferring-your-wix-domain-away-from-wix-2477749){.external}.

 ### Initiate domain transfer to OVHcloud